alvinj/ScalaFlatFileDatabase/README.md

 ==========================

-From time to time I write little “one off” applications where I don't want to use a real database, I just want to store a little text data in one or more flat files.
+From time to time I write little “one off” applications where I don't want to use a real database, I just want to store some plain text data in one or more flat files.
 For instance, in my current “Stock Browser” application I wanted to write code like this:

     val stocksDataFile = "/Users/Al/stocks.dat"